Ofsted

 • Early years provision (schools only) Education inspection framework (EIF) - GOV.UK (www.gov.uk)

-Early years provision (private, voluntary, independent settings)
+Early years provision in settings (private, voluntary or independent)

 • Puts the curriculum at the heart of the framework.